 In November of 2012, I tested PROP_DESIGN on Linux.
 PROP_DESIGN works fine on Linux, as expected.
 For use with Linux, place the 64-bit Windows versions of PROP_DESIGN in your Documents folder.
 Delete all *.bat and *.exe files.
 You will need to install gfortran and gnuplot.
 Make sure the wxt terminal is the default for gnuplot.
 Lastly, re-compile all source code files, using gfortran.

 In January of 2014, I tested PROP_DESIGN on an Android tablet using three free apps.
-I was able to compile and run PROP_DESIGN using CCTools and the 920 Text Editor.
+I was able to compile and run PROP_DESIGN using the CCTools and 920 Text Editor apps.
 I was able to view all *.plt files using the Mobile Gnuplot Viewer (free) app.
-These apps require a fair amount of free disk space to install.
+These apps require a fair amount of free storage space to install.

 You may have to edit all of the *.plt files.
 Moreover, the paths to the *.dat files need to match the locations of the files on your particular device.
 This seems to be a limitation of the Mobile Gnuplot Viewer (free) app.